Foreign persons are generally subject to U.S. tax at a 30% rate on income they receive from U.S. sources. However, no withholding

 There are special rules for determining whether income from securities is effectively connected with the active conduct

-financing, or similar business.
-See section 864(c)(4)(B)(ii) and Regulations section 1.864-4(c)(5)(ii) for more information.
+of a U.S. banking, financing, or similar business.
+See section 864(c)(4)(B)(ii) and Regulations section 1.864-4(c)(5)(ii)

-at the 30% rate.
+resident aliens, rather than at the 30% rate.
 You must report this income on your annual U.S. income tax or information return.

 A partnership that has effectively connected income allocable to foreign partners is generally required to withhold

 tax under section 1446.
-The withholding tax rate on a partner's share of effectively connected income is 35%.
-In certain circumstances the partnership
+The withholding tax rate on a partner's share of effectively connected income is 35% for corporate

-under section 1446 on your behalf, and reflected on Form 8805 issued by the partnership to you may be
+Any amount withheld under section 1446 on your behalf, and reflected on Form 8805 issued by the partnership to you may be

 credited on your U.S. income tax return.